prismskylabs/pycounters/docs/source/index.rst

     easy_install pycounters

-Take a look at the :ref:`getting_started` tutorial for more details.
+Take a look at the :ref:`tutorial` for more details.

 ----------------------------------
 Cool, but it would be great if ...